 - Is baby conditioned well enough?
 You may have to go back to conditioning in the bath and at swimming to ensure successful floating

-- Is baby coping well enough in the submersion process to move onto the next step or do they need continued practice before moving on?
+- Are they coping well enough in the submersion process to move onto the next step or do they need continued practice before moving on?

-- Is baby being placed into the water differently than the usual under water placement?
+- Also, is baby being placed into the water differently than the usual under water placement?

-- Is baby being “pushed” through the water instead of gently gliding through?
+- And finally, is baby being “pushed” through the water instead of gently gliding through?
 This is an easy mistake to make as sending the baby off ‘on their own’ in the water can be an unnerving experience for parents at first.

 Moving to the free floating process under water can be a different sensation for the baby too.
 It’s a whole new underwater experience and it may take a couple of practices until baby feels comfortable and ready.
-This may be another reason that baby is coughing or uncomfortable with initial submersion attempts.
+This may be another reason that baby is coughing or uncomfortable with initial submersion attempts and how babies ingest water.
 With continued practice and patience baby and parent will be comfortable with moving forward with their swimming journey in no time!

 We would love to hear your swimming success stories as the result of hard work and persistence.
 Please share in the comments section below.